jhumphry/SPARK_NORX/README.md

 that `AEADDec`.
-The former procedure takes in a key `K`, a 'nonce' `N`, an optional message header `A` (not encrypted), optional message to be encrypted `M` and optional trailer `Z` (not encrypted) and returns the encrypted ciphertext `C` and the authentication tag `T`.
-The latter procedure performs the decryption and returns the decoded message and a boolean that indicates whether the message was valid.
+The former procedure takes in a key `K`, a 'nonce' `N`, an optional message header `A` (not encrypted), optional message to be encrypted `M` and optional trailer `Z` (not encrypted) and returns the encrypted cipher-text `C` and the authentication tag `T`.
+The latter procedure performs the decryption and returns the decoded message and a Boolean that indicates whether the message was valid.
+If any of `A`, `M` or `Z` parameters are not used, the constant `Null_Storage_Array` can be passed to the routines.

 `NORX.Definitions` defines some constrained types used in the generic formal parameters and `NORX.Load_Store` contains functions that convert between